ZyueRemi/222/README.md

     <font color=#a0a0a0 size=2><br>Calibration board target</font>
 </div>

 2. We uphold the target and record the ROS bag.
-Then extract pcd files and images from the bag.
+Then, extract pcd files and images from the bag.
 We use get_sync_data.launch in our repository to ensure the pcd and image obtained are sychronized.
 Our sample data set is in file /data/rslidar_camera

 3. Select corner points of the target manually, by clicking on the image viewer
 <div align="center">